reyvnth/Bank_client_term_deposit_Prediction/README.md

 #### Numeric Data
 Numerical data is a type of data that is expressed in terms of numbers rather than natural language descriptions.
 Ex: Person's height, weight, IQ etc.

+### The folder 'Data' contains the dataset used, and the folder 'Notebook' contains both the file related to the Explonatory Data Analysis(EDA) and the ML Model used.

+Any queries regarding the project?? drop a mail to - revnth@outlook.com